HansMartinA/tools-src-ana/README.md

 # Source Code Analyzer
 This little tool helps searching for source code files in directories and analyzing them.
 It provides an easy API and extensible file handlers for the analysis.
 Files and directories can be defined to be ignored.

-Currently, counting of lines of code and replacing strings in java source code files are supported.
+Currently, counting of lines of code and replacing strings in source code files are supported.

+There is a mechanism to assign a single file handler with multiple file extensions.

 ## Usage
 To use the source code analyzer for simply searching a directory, the following code is needed: